Gravitational back-reaction is magical: NONLOCAL Magic

 If we rewrite $\Tr(\rho^n)$ in terms of the spectrum $\{\lambda_k\}$ of $\rho$, it becomes

-Now we take the derivative of this expression and obtain another definition of anti-flatness.
-In fact, this quantity is known as the \textit{Capacity of Entanglement}, which has been explored in the context of condensed matter system \cite{PhysRevLett.105.080501,PhysRevB.83.115322} and in quantum gravity \cite{PhysRevD.99.066012,Nakaguchi:2016zqi,Bueno:2022jbl,Zurek:2022xzl}.
+Now we take the derivative of this expression and obtain another definition of antiflatness.
+In fact, this quantity is known as the \textit{Capacity of Entanglement}, which has been explored in the context of condensed matter system \cite{PhysRevLett.105.080501,PhysRevB.83.115322} and in quantum gravity \cite{PhysRevD.99.066012,Nakaguchi:2016zqi,Bueno:2022jbl,Zurek:2022xzl} { where it has an interpretation to leading order as the integrated metric fluctuations over the bulk minimal surface in holographic theories~\cite{PhysRevD.99.066012}.}